FREQUENTLY ASKED QUESTIONS

 What is gouache paint?

 Gouache is a water-based paint that is opaque and similar to watercolor.
 It dries optically flat with a matte texture.
 I think of gouache as a middle ground between oils and watercolor - it is water-based, but its opacity and blending capability is similar to oils.
-Gouache dries quickly and was the go-to painting medium for concept designers before digital tools became the standard.
+Gouache dries quickly and was the go-to painting medium for legendary concept designers such as Ralph McQuarrie and Syd Mead, before digital tools became the standard.

 Do you sell prints?